Liphook: Transport

 Liphook was located on both the main road (A3) and rail (Portsmouth Direct line) links between London and Portsmouth, but is now bypassed by the A3.
 It is served by Liphook railway station.

 Education

 Liphook is the location of the public school Churcher's College Junior school, (the Senior school being located in nearby Petersfield) and Highfield Brookham preparatory school.
 The site previously housed Littlefield school, which was bought by Churcher's and converted.
 Liphook is also the home of Bohunt School, a top fifty secondary state school.

 Sport

 Liphook and Ripsley CC.
 Ripsley House beyond.

-Liphook and Ripsley Cricket Club play on a ground to the southwest of the village just over the border in West Sussex.
+Liphook & Ripsley Cricket Club play on a ground to the southwest of the village just over the border in West Sussex.
 The club reached the National Village Cup final in 2018, but were beaten at Lord's by Folkton and Flixton by 72 runs.

+Liphook United Football Club are based at London Road Recreation Ground.
+Founded in 1901, they are affiliated to the Hampshire Football Association and run 24 teams from boys through to veterans.
+The Men's 1st team are long standing members of the Hampshire Premier League and have twice been champions.
+They have also won the county Intermediate Cup on three occasions and the Aldershot Senior Cup twice.

 There are two golf courses near the village: Old Thorns, designed by Peter Alliss, is to the west of the village and Liphook Golf Club is to the south, straddling the Portsmouth Road that was formerly the A3.